BOJ jolts markets in surprise change to yield curve policy | Headlines

 - Japan

-In a move explained as aimed at breathing life back into a dormant bond market, the BOJ decided to allow the 10-year bond yield to move 50 basis points either side of its 0% target, wider than the previous 25 basis point band.
+In a move explained as seeking to breathe life back into a dormant bond market, the BOJ decided to allow the 10-year bond yield to move 50 basis points either side of its 0% target, wider than the previous 25 basis point band.
 But the central bank kept its yield target unchanged and said it will sharply increase bond buying, a sign the move was a fine-tuning of existing ultra-loose monetary policy rather than a withdrawal of stimulus.

+Kuroda said the move was aimed at ironing out distortions in the shape of the yield curve and ensuring the benefits of the bank's stimulus programme are directed to markets and companies.
+"Today's step is aimed at improving market functions, thereby helping enhance the effect of our monetary easing.
+It's therefore not an interest rate hike," Kuroda told a news conference.

+Shares of Japan's banking sector bucked the broader market downtrend to rise 5.12%, highlighting investors' expectations that years of ultra-low rates that squeezed earnings from loans and deposits could be ending.
+The abrupt decision to widen the yield band, rather than wait for the right timing to undertake bolder tweaks to YCC, underscores the challenges the BOJ faces in addressing the rising cost of prolonged easing.

+It also reflects the broader challenge central banks have faced globally in trying to effectively communicate a shift to less accommodative policy after an extended period of unorthodox monetary settings.
+"The way the BOJ moved abruptly without communication with markets makes the BOJ's course of action unpredictable, making it almost impossible to read its mind," said Atushi Takeda, chief economist at Itochu Economic Research.
+"Whoever becomes next BOJ governor must strive to make monetary policy more transparent and predictable."

-Kuroda is expected to hold a news conference at 3:30 p.m.
-(0630GMT) to explain the decision.
-The BOJ' ultra-low rate policy and its relentless bond buying to defend its yield cap have drawn increasing public criticism for distorting the yield curve, draining market liquidity and fuelling an unwelcome yen plunge that inflated the cost of raw material imports.
+The BOJ's ultra-low rate policy and its relentless bond buying to defend its yield cap have drawn increasing public criticism for distorting the yield curve, draining market liquidity and fuelling an unwelcome yen plunge that inflated the cost of raw material imports.
+Much of that public anger has centred on Kuroda, who was handpicked by former prime minister Shinzo Abe as BOJ governor a decade ago to rev up sluggish consumer demand with massive monetary stimulus.

-Kuroda has repeatedly said he saw no need for the BOJ to tweak YCC, including taking immediate steps to address the side-effects such as the distortion it was creating in the bond market. ($1 = 133.3200 yen)
+In a rare acknowledgement of the drawbacks of his policy, Kuroda said the decision to widen the yield band now came from surveys showing a sharp deterioration in bond market functions.
+He also said the BOJ must look not just at downside but upside risks to growth and inflation, signalling that there was scope for a withdrawal of stimulus next year if economic conditions allow.

+"It's premature to debate specifics on changing the monetary policy framework or an exit from easy policy," Kuroda said.
+"When achievement of our target comes into sight, the BOJ's policy board will hold discussions on an exit strategy and offer communication to markets."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)